wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements

+**March 14th**: The lecture slides for "Text Categorization" have been posted.

+**March 14th**: We will have our second make-up class on March 15th, 11am-12:15pm, in Thornton Hall E303.

 **March 2nd**: The lecture slides for "Statistical Machine Translation" have been posted.

 **March 1st**: The lecture slides for "Lexical Semantics Word Senses" have been posted.